 Here are the features we're highlighting in our showdown.
 Jump to the one that matters most to you, or skip ahead to the end for a complete feature comparison.

 LastPass and 1Password both have robust app support across many platforms.

 A password manager isn't very useful if you can't use it everywhere.
 If you're going to have passwords that are difficult to remember and type in, you're going to need the software to help you enter your passwords no matter what site you're on.

 LastPass has slightly more robust support for obscure browsers and operating systems, but unless you're using Windows Phone, it's unlikely that's going to be a deciding factor.

 Because these apps are supported by so many different platforms, there are inevitably differences in how they work on each platform.
 We've tested on various platforms and will differentiate as much as possible while describing the features.

 LastPass and 1Password operate almost identically on mobile platforms, since Android and iOS both support password management and autofill.
-Both services also have browser extensions for Chrome, Firefox, Safari, Opera, and Edge that work similarly.
+Both services also have browser extensions for Chrome, Firefox, Safari, and Edge that work similarly.

 On the desktop, however, there's a bigger difference.
 1Password offers native desktop apps for Windows and Mac users; LastPass more-or-less relies on browser plugins.

 1Password has local apps for Windows and Mac that you can use offline to access your passwords or any other information you have stored in your vault.
 These apps also offer a universal keyboard shortcut for quickly searching your passwords, something LastPass no longer offers on the desktop.
 1Password for Chrome OS is a browser-based app, which is common for apps on the platform, and there's a command-line tool for Linux.